Occhiali: Kapudan Pasha (1572–1587)

 Piyale Pasha and Kılıç Ali Pasha immediately began to rebuild the Ottoman fleet.
 Kılıç Ali Pasha placed special emphasis on the construction of a number of heavier ships modeled upon the Venetian galleasses, heavier artillery for the galleys, and firearms for the soldiers on board.
 In June 1572, now Kapudan Pasha, he set out with 250 galleys and a large number of smaller ships to seek revenge for Lepanto.
 He found the Christian fleet anchored in an inlet of Morea, but his strategy of trying to lure the enemy out and inflicting damage through repeated quick thrusts meant that a full-fledged battle never materialized because the Christian fleet was too cautious to be trapped and encircled.

 In 1573 Kılıç Ali Pasha commanded the naval campaign on the coasts of Italy.
 In that same year, the regency of Algiers was transferred to Arab Ahmed, and Don Juan of Austria, the victor of Lepanto, recaptured Tunis.
 In July 1574, Kılıç Ali Pasha sailed to Tunis with a fleet of 250 galleys and a large army under the command of Cığalazade Yusuf Sinan Pasha, captured the port fortress of La Goulette on 25 August 1574, and the city of Tunis on 13 September 1574.
 During this expedition, on 26 July 1574, the forces of Kılıç Ali Pasha constructed an Ottoman fortress on the coastline of Morocco, facing Andalusia in mainland Spain.

 In 1576 he raided Calabria and in 1578 put down another mutiny of the janissaries in Algiers who had assassinated Arab Ahmed.

+In 1578-79, Ali Pasha participated to the offensive of the Ottoman–Safavid War (1578–1590), capturing and reinforcing the Georgian fortress of Farş.

-In 1584 he commanded a naval expedition to Crimea.
+In 1584 he commanded a naval expedition to Crimea for the Crimean campaign (1584).

 In 1585 he put down revolts in Syria and Lebanon with the Ottoman Egyptian fleet based in Alexandria.

 Kılıç Ali Pasha died on 21 June 1587 in Constantinople (Istanbul).
-He is buried at the Kılıç Ali Paşa Mosque (1580), designed by the architect Mimar Sinan.
+He is buried at the Kılıç Ali Paşa Mosque (1580), designed by the Ottoman chief architect Mimar Sinan.